slatedocs/slate/source/includes/_security.md

 // You will need a message (the contents of the request body
 // you will send) and a private key.
 // This private key will be an ethereum private key.
-In this example,
+In this
-// it should be a hex string 64 characters in length, omitting any "0x"
+// example, it should be a hex string 64 characters in length,
-// that might precede the number. privateKey := "PRIVATE_KEY"
+// omitting any "0x" that might precede the number. privateKey := "PRIVATE_KEY"
 messageJSON := map[string]interface{}{
   "test": "message",
 }

-// Convert a private key from hex to the *ecdsa.PrivateKey type if needed. pk, err := crypto.HexToECDSA(privateKey) if err != nil {
+// Convert a private key from hex to the *ecdsa.PrivateKey type
+// in your function if needed. pk, err := crypto.HexToECDSA(privateKey) if err != nil {
-  log.Fatal(err) // handle errors however you'd like in your implementation.
+  log.Fatal(err)
 }

 // Marshal the message to JSON; this function returns bytes.
-// (The bytes that get hashed should be guaranteed to be the same as what is sent in the request.) message, err := json.Marshal(&messageJSON) if err != nil {
+// (The bytes that get hashed should be guaranteed to be the
+// same as what is sent in the request.) message, err := json.Marshal(&messageJSON) if err != nil {
   log.Fatal(err)